 I love making new recipes with the kids because they get to learn new tools in the kitchen.
 With this recipe, James learned how to use a can opener.
 I explained how it works and where the blade was so he wouldn’t cut himself.
 He loved turning the knob and really focused on this task.
 After the coconut milk is open, be sure to give it a good stir.
 Next up is blending the ingredients.
 This part got a little tricky as some of the pineapples were stuck together and jammed up our blender.
 We added a little extra water to make things move more smoothly.
 Add the pineapples and the coconut milk to the blender with a little bit of water when needed.
 Blend until smooth.

 Pineapple Whip is best served right away or within 30 minutes.
 We ending up making a few jars and taking it in a cooler bag with ice packs to our park playdate.
 I brought little mini “shot” cups and spoons and handed out mini pineapple whip cups to all the kids in our playgroup.
 They all lined up and were so excited.
 It was adorable but I didn’t get a chance to snap a photo.
-They all seemed to really love it as a start to summer park snack!
+They all seemed to really love it as a summer park snack!

 You can also use store bought frozen pineapples.
 Blend in tall blender all together or in a small blender in chunks.